 They say the stones should not be taken out of Braj Bhumi.
 You will hear stories of people who tried to smuggle the stones out of Braj Bhumi and met with disaster.
 Ecology is best preserved with rituals I guess.

-Different Types of Govardhan Parikrama
+Different Types of Govardhan Parvat Parikrama

-- Walking Parikrama – This is the most common and probably the easiest way to do Parikrama.
+This is the most common and probably the easiest way to do Parikrama.
 You start at a point and walk in the clockwise direction with the hill always on your right and finish at the same point.
 Depending on how fast you walk, walking Parikrama can be done in 6-8 hours not counting any rest stops you take.

-- Sohni Seva Parikrama – This is a parikrama done with a broom, where you clean as you do the Parikrama.
+This is a parikrama done with a broom, where you clean as you do the Parikrama.
 The name of this parikrama itself says – the one that makes the place beautiful.
 How incredible!
 Imagine a built-in system to make sure that a place that is visited and worshipped by so many cleans itself.

-- 108 Dandvat Parikrama – This will amaze you.
+This will amaze you.
 In this, the devotee carries 108 stones with him.
 He does 108 Dandvats at the same place before moving on.
 I saw many Sadhus doing this Dandvat on the Parikrama.
-You have to see them to believe, how hard it is.
+You have to see them believe, how hard it is.
 It takes years for one Parikrama to be done.
 You cannot move more than 5-10 meters in a day.
 You will see many of these piles of stones throughout the Parikrama path.
 It tells you the number of people undertaking this.
 It seems they would be doing this for most of their lives.
 Where else have you seen such dedication?

-How long is Govardhan Parikrama?
+How long is Govardhan Parvat Parikrama?

 The whole parikrama route passing by the various temple, ponds, and groves is about 21 km.

 The route is pretty easy to do, with literally no ups and downs.
-At many places, you have the option to walk along the road or walk through the trees close to the hill.
+In many places, you have the option to walk along the road or walk through the trees close to the hill.